 - If desired, add Worcestershire sauce, BBQ sauce, and/or additional seasoning/salt on top after cooking.

 If using thin cut pork chops, check for doneness at 40 minutes.
-We used 5280 Organic Pork chops which are about 1/2 in thick, give or take.
-These will cook faster than thick cut.

 - Category: Main